Want to build the ultimate DIY kayak trolling motor mount easily?

 - 4 x stainless steel bolt

-We've also got some bungee cords I bought some clips, put the bungee cords, holds the mount down and then the motors clipped on and then you've got the motor going to an Anderson plug and the battery's up the front.
+We've also got some bungee cords.
+I purchased some clips, put the bungee cords, holds the mount down and then the motors clipped on, and then you've got the motor going to an Anderson plug, and the battery's up the front.

-The other way you can do it is put a regular cross, but you'll find you need the strength otherwise that piece will break off so it's one length using slip cross.
+The other way you can do it is to put a regular cross, but you'll find you need the strength; otherwise, that piece will break off, so it's one length using a slip cross.

 The arm down the bottom, next to the motor mount, is for support.
-Now there's a slip tee on that one as well so that we're not compromising the strength of the mount.
-Grab the mount and push it straight in and pull the bungee cords Up the top where the elbows are I have left that unglued so I can add a solar panel at a later date.
+Now there's a slip tee on that one so that we're not compromising the mount's strength.
+Grab the mount push it straight in and pull the bungee cords Up the top where the elbows are.
+I have left that unglued so I can add a solar panel at a later date.

 Watch the video as well.
 Subscribe to our Youtube channel to be notified of our latest videos.

 If you have any further queries on any of the above information give s a call or email us.
-The detail are on our website www.klevercages.com.au
+The detail is on our website www.klevercages.com.au